-Eric Homan, assistant professor at the Columbus College of Art & Design, teaches and specializes in HD video production and editing, digital imaging, digital compositing, motion graphics, and sound design.
+Eric Homan, assistant professor at the Columbus College of Art & Design, teaches and specializes in HD video production and editing, digital imaging, design principles, digital compositing, motion graphics, and sound design.
 He has received several awards from around the world for his artwork, including a Telly Award in 2001 for his computer animation piece Life Forms.
 His documentary short films include Treasures of the Hocking Hills, David Hostetler: Artist in Nature, Western Heavens on Earth, Comic Book Culture, Artcars, Hope & Strength: Life After Miscarriages, and The Inventor’s Angled Measuring Cup.
 BFA, CCAD; MFA, Florida Atlantic University.

 Eric is also an expert/ connoisseur of comic books and graphic novels, rock music history, and all things movies.